 People’s genomes contain many changes which are normal and not associated with ill health.
 Because we have the health records and genomes of the people that took part in the 100,000 Genomes Project, we can use their data to help check whether changes we see in COVID-19 patients’ genomes are just healthy changes, or likely to be associated with a harmful response.
 Their data will be of huge value in this programme.

 We are very grateful to the participants in the 100,000 Genomes Project who have agreed to have their data used in this way.

-Although many participants will have received a result at this stage, we are aware that there are still some participants who have not received anything yet.
-We have also promised to do reanalysis for all 100,000 Genomes Project participants, and additional findings for those who have asked for them.
-Unfortunately, this work is now being delayed due to our focus on COVID-19.
-Genomics England and NHS England have jointly written a letter to participants, which you can download below.Download the letter here
+Although many participants will have received their final result at this stage, we are aware that there are still some participants who are still waiting.
+We have promised to carry on looking for all 100,000 Genomes Project participants, and also return additional findings for those who have asked for them.
+Our additional findings work has resumed and is currently underway.